voker2311/recon-scripts/README.md

 A simple script to automate the process of asset discovery using different open source tools.
 Feel free to use different set of wordlists according to your convenience.

 ## Usage
 - Setup a VPS to make all the installation (DigitalOcean - Preferred)
+- Create free account on [censys](https://censys.io/), get the API and SECRET key and add it into the script
 - Make sure to add install_tools in the main function.
 - Use different subdomain wordlists like all.txt ~ Jhaddix or assetnote [wordlists](https://wordlists.assetnote.io/).
 ```